An interdependent, audio art installation

 Live video animation by Katie Yealland

-In a downtown Toronto neighbourhood, blind artist Alex Bulmer takes the arm of community members.
-Together, they walk, listen, and share stories of place.
-Experience their journeys through this multidimensional portrait that considers the past, illuminates the present, and evokes possible futures.
+Emerging from audio recorded walks between blind artist Alex Bulmer and storytellers who provided sighted guide, the artist ‘takes us by the arm’ to walk, listen, and share stories of place in this tactile installation.
+Journey through this multidimensional piece that considers the past, illuminates the present, and evokes possible futures.

 If we walk together, does the way we ‘see’ our neighbourhood change?

-In April 2018, I moved into a Toronto apartment on Sumach street north of Gerrard.
+In April 2018, I moved into a Toronto apartment in the east end.
 I knew little about the area, the neighbours, the local history.
-Although I had spent nearly 16 years in the city between 1988 and 2004, Toronto, for me, had started at Dufferin St. and ended at Church St.
+Although I had spent nearly 16 years in the city between 1988 and 2004, when I left Toronto, the city for me had started at Dufferin St. and ended at Church St.

 Throughout that space and that time, I transitioned from living sighted to living blind.